See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 3. Provoost V, Pennings G, De Sutter P, Dhont M. The frozen embryo and its non-responding parents.
 Fertil Steril 2011;95:1980–4.

-4. Newton CR, Fisher J, Feyles V, Tekpetey F, Hughes L, Isacsson D. Changes in patient preferences in the disposition of cryopreserved embryos.
+4. Newton CR, fisher J, Feyles V, Tekpetey F, Hughes L, Isacsson D. Changes in patient preferences in the disposition of cryopreserved embryos.
 Hum Reprod 2007;22:3124–8.

 5. Lyerly AD, Nakagawa S, Kupperman SM.
 Decisional conflict and the disposition of frozen embryos: implications for informed consent.
 Hum Reprod 2011;26:646–54.